How it really all began (DeDisnification, Part 9C)

 I only hope that we never lose sight of one thing—that it was all started by a mouse.Walt Disney

-Once his company, poised on a razors edge for quite some time, finally found it’s financial footing, Disney began mythologizing the company’s origins.
-Mickey Mouse has become the company’s official mascot to reflect this myth, and “House of Mouse” is the company’s nickname as well as the two are now nearly synonymous.
-But if credit were given where it’s due, Walt Disney Animation Studios should really be known as the Snow White Studio and the company at large should also pay homage to the film.
+Once his company, poised on a razor’s edge financially for quite some time, finally found its footing, Disney began mythologizing the company’s origins.
+Mickey Mouse has become the company’s official mascot to reflect this myth, and “House of Mouse” is the company’s nickname and Mickey is now nearly synonymous with Disney.
+But if credit were given where it’s due, Walt Disney Animation Studios.

 Walt’s business actually stayed on the raw edge of failure (and his previous two ventures, Iwerks-Disney Commercial Artists and Laugh-O-Gram Studios actually did fail) right up through Cinderella, which one could therefore also argue for as the Disney watershed moment.
 The only real contender for what started the company, however, would be Oswald the Lucky Rabbit.